Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 }
 ```
 ### When to use 'ServiceBusProcessorClient'.
  When to use 'ServiceBusProcessorClient', 'ServiceBusReceiverClient' or ServiceBusReceiverAsyncClient?

-The processor
- is built using 'ServiceBusReceiverAsyncClient', it provides a convenient way of receiving messages with default
- auto complete and auto-renew of message locks in 'PEEK_LOCK' mode.
-The processor is appropriate where the
- applications have not made complete move to async receiver client and want to process message in synchronous mode.
- The processor receives messages forever because it recovers from the network errors internally.
- 'ServiceBusProcessorClient:processMessage()' function call is made for each message.
-Alternatively, You can also use
- 'ServiceBusReceiverClient', it is a lower level client and provides a wider range of APIs.
-If async processing is
- suitable for your application, you can use 'ServiceBusReceiverAsyncClient'.
+ For almost all common use cases, 'ServiceBusProcessorClient' should be the primary choice for consuming messages.
+The processor is built with
+ necessary resiliency to recover from errors and designed to receive messages forever.
+The processor also offers simplified API to configure
+ concurrency for asynchronous receive.

+Use of the low-level client, 'ServiceBusReceiverAsyncClient', expects proficiency in Reactive programming and must be used only when building
+a Reactive library or an end-to-end Reactive application.
+The low-level 'ServiceBusReceiverAsyncClient' doesn’t have resiliency like processor
+built into it.

+Use 'ServiceBusReceiverClient', if it is desired to receive messages synchronously, typical use case will have a loop, that calls `receiveMessages`on
+'ServiceBusReceiverClient' instance, process the message(s) and the loop repeat this serial receive pattern.
+For concurrent message processing and high
+ throughput use cases, use 'ServiceBusProcessorClient'.

 ## Troubleshooting